KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 If the framebuffer format and colorspace is known to the implementation then a format and colorspace shall be chosen to preserve the range and precision of the SMPTE ST 2084 transfer function.
 If available, a framebuffer colorspace that is compatible with the color primaries of ITU BT.2020 shall be used.
 If this colorspace is used the source color images must be converted from linear ITU BT.709 values to ITU BT.2020 linear values, where applicable depending on texture target and source format.

+For HDR output,  a range extension value of 59.5208 and gamma of 2.4 shall be used.

 **Implementation notes**